Updated: Sep 26

-Cavities and plaque build up are 2 things that they look for but they can know much more than that from just looking into your mouth.
+Cavities and plaque build up are two things that they look for but they can know much more than that from just looking into your mouth.
 After all, the mouth is the window to the rest of the body.
 Whatever you eat and make a part of you has to go through the oral cavity first.

 What can a dentist tell from just your mouth examination

 The only time you flossed since your last check up was right before this appointment.